igor-sadchenko/SVNDetails/install/readme.txt

   - SVN Property Status
   - SVN Revision
   - SVN Text Status
-  - SVN URL
   - SVN Short URL

 Prerequisites
 -------------

-This plugin has been successfully tested with Total Commander 7.56a and TortoiseSVN 1.6.16, Build 21511 on Microsoft Windows 7 Enterprise (x64), but it MAY work with other versions, too ;-)
+This plugin has been successfully tested with Total Commander 7.56a, Total Commander 8.0 x64 (Beta 8) and TortoiseSVN 1.7.1, Build 22161 on Microsoft Windows 7 Enterprise (x64), but it MAY work with other versions, too ;-)

 Installation